Tutorial | LLM evaluation#

 See also

-More details on these out-of-the-box metrics can be found in the reference documentation on Evaluating Large Language models and Generative AI pipelines.
+More details on these out-of-the-box metrics can be found in the reference documentation on Evaluating Large Language Models.

 For LLM-as-a-judge metrics, you’ll also need to choose an LLM connection for an embedding and/or a completion LLM.